technobuddha/library/doc/functions/possessive.md

 `string`

-the posessive form of the word
+the possessive form of the word